Parkway, California

-Parkway is a Census-designated place in Sacramento County, California.
-Parkway sits at an elevation of 20 ft.
+Parkway is a Census-designated place in Sacramento County, California, United States.
 The 2020 United States census reported Parkway's population was 15,962.

 Prior to the 2010 United States census, Parkway was grouped with Fruitridge Pocket and Lemon Hill in the Parkway-South Sacramento, California CDP.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.4 square miles (6.2 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.4 square miles (6.2 km^{2}), all land.